Conducting Opportunities

 Army Band Officers are Active Duty Soldiers that rotate through a variety of assignments throughout their careers.
 They may serve at the following locations:

-In addition, Army Band Officers may serve in administrative positions such as the U.S. Army Forces Command Staff Band Office (Fort Bragg, NC) or the Department of the Army Staff Bands Office (The Pentagon, Arlington, VA).
+In addition, Army Band Officers may serve in administrative positions such as the U.S. Army Forces Command Staff Band Office (Fort Liberty, NC) or the Department of the Army Staff Bands Office (The Pentagon, Arlington, VA).
 Also, they may deploy as a Commander or Executive Officer of a band.

 Requirements include: